 When you set out to craft a vodka from scratch, 200 years of distilling experience comes in handy.
-Harlen Wheatley is the Master Distiller at Buffalo Trace Distillery, the world’s oldest continually-operated distillery—and the most decorated.
+Harlen Wheatley is the Master Distiller at Buffalo Trace Distillery, America’s oldest continually-operated distillery—and the world’s most decorated.
 It all comes down to a vodka that’s deliberately crafted using centuries of spirit-making knowledge.

 “We’re in the spirits business.
 We have the people, we have the equipment and we have the history of distilling.
 We’ve put everything we know about distilling bourbon into this vodka.”

 Wheatley Vodka is made at Buffalo Trace Distillery in Frankfort, Kentucky by Master Distiller Harlen Wheatley.
 Crafted in small-batches using a one of a kind micro-still, Harlen’s unique wheat recipe is distilled a total of 10 times, triple-filtered and bottled at 82 proof, creating a delicate and balanced profile.
 This is a vodka that is made to be tasted for what it is, while being able to stand up in a cocktail.
 Pure and crisp on the nose, with a clean taste and hints of soft vanilla, Wheatley Vodka delivers the kind of exceptional quality and taste you would expect from the world’s most award-winning distillery.

 When a Master Distiller puts his name on a vodka, it means something.
 Harlen knows what it takes to craft an award-winning spirit and that’s just what he’s done with Wheatley Vodka.
 Here’s a little insight into how and why he did it.

 “The water in this area is filtered through limestone.
 It really does two things: it filters out things like iron and adds things like magnesium and calcium.
 Those two things combined are perfect for distilling.
 A good, clean, fresh water is just as important as the vodka itself.”